 Faculty member Janet Foley recently spoke with NPR about about PFOA.
 She, David Bond, and Tim Schroeder are teaching a course beginning next week.

 Vermont Governor Peter Shumlin hosted a community meeting at Bennington College with nearby residents of North Bennington.

 David Bond, Tim Schroeder, and Janet Foley spoke with WAMC about the research into PFOA.

-Faculty members David Bond, Janet Foley, and Tim Schroeder spoke about the upcoming work on the NSF-funded research into PFOA.
+Faculty members David Bond and Tim Schroeder spoke with WNYT about the ongoing research into PFOA.